wendywarren/ac-type/micro-assignments/typographer-of-the-week.md

 </ol>
 </div>

-### Deliverable
+### Deliverables

-Export your layout as a PDF using the High Quality Print preset.
+Export your layout as a PDF using the *High Quality Print* preset.
 Submit it to BrightSpace.